 - You cannot burn additional copies of the CD.
 If your school needs access to more than one copy of the CD, you need to purchase additional CDs accordingly.

 - You may copy the digital file or print the manual or portions of the manual for use within your school.
 For example, you may copy the digital file on the principal’s computer, the secretary’s computer, and the competition coordinator’s computer.
 You may print the art rules and judging forms for your art teacher or a competitor.

 - You may print judging forms for your school to use as needed.

 The AACS Competition Manual (2015 edition) will govern National Competition 2016–2020.
 Be sure to purchase the manual for your school and carefully review it.
 State competitions often operate under different rules.
 Competitors must follow current Nationals rules and use the current AACS judging forms at Nationals.

 For Bible Memory and Bible Quizzing the official Bible can be purchased from www.aacs.org.
-Because the Bible announced in April 2017 as the AACS Competition Bible is no longer in print, we have selected a Bible from a different publisher.
-We will be accepting both Bibles during the 2018 competition.
+Because the Bible previously used as the AACS Competition Bible is no longer in print, we have selected a Bible from a different publisher.
+We will be accepting both Bibles during 2019 competition.

 Previous Bible: 978-1-56320-654-2

 New Bible: 978-0-718-09754-7

 Instruments Provided Categories: Percussion Solo, Large Instrumental Ensemble, and Orchestra/Band